Lymphedema

 Sleeves also come at different pressure levels, which are described with a numerical classification system that ranges from low pressure to high pressure, class 1 through 4.
 The amount of pressure is measured in terms of "mmHg", or millimeters of mercury, based on the amount of pressure exerted by one millimeter of liquid mercury.
 (You're probably familiar with this from your blood pressure readings, which are also expressed in terms of "mmHg.")

 Generally, more severe cases of lymphedema require a higher-class sleeve, while milder cases require a lower class.
 Some companies make even lighter pressure sleeves -15-20mmHg- for the mildest cases.
 Your lymphedema therapist can help you determine what level of pressure is right for you.
-Over time, you may find that you need to move to a higher-pressure or lower-pressure sleeve, depending on how you symptoms respond.
+Over time, you may find that you need to move to a higher-pressure or lower-pressure sleeve, depending on how your symptoms respond.

-The cost of a daytime sleeve can range from less than $100 to about $250.
+The cost of a daytime sleeve can range from less than $100 to about $300.

 Nighttime Sleeves: